-Take time after your Singapore flight and walk through the Historic District.
-Explore the sights of Chinatown and indulge in an authentic Chinese dinner.
-Thanks to the money you saved on a cheap flight to Singapore, spend a few hours shopping in the massive Yue Hwa shopping centre or visit the shops on the famous Orchard Road.
+Walk through the Historic District, explore the sights of Chinatown and indulge in an authentic Chinese dinner.
+Spend a few hours shopping in the massive Yue Hwa shopping centre or visit the shops on the famous Orchard Road.
 There’s much to do and see in Singapore - take time and explore all this country has to offer.
 And if you have a few days to spare, take a ferry ride to some of the islands surrounding it including Kusu Island, St. John's Island and Palau Ubin.

 Getting around Singapore

 Getting around Singapore is a breeze.
 The public transport system is extremely easy to use and taxis are reasonably priced.
 The MRT (Mass Rapid Transit) is world class; Modern, air-conditioned, regular and inexpensive.

 The public bus system is also very good, running from 6am to midnight.
 Air-conditioned buses cost marginally more – about 10 cents more – than non-air-conditioned buses.

 Taxis are a cheap way to get around.
 The air-conditioned cabs can be flagged down 24 hours a day on most roads.
 There are well-marked stands outside most hotels and shopping centres.

 A ride in a trishaw is part of the tourist experience.
 Trishaws are three-wheeled bicycle taxis seating two people.
 Agree on the fare in advance.

 Another tourist must-do is a bumboat tour down the Singapore River past government buildings, old shop houses and the water-spouting Merlion, one of Singapore’s best-known landmarks.